Dessert, Fruit

 • Traditional “one-roll” method: With the banana and jackfruit strips in the middle of your wrapper, lift the bottom corner to envelop/cover the filling.
 Gently roll upwards, keeping the roll tight, and making sure the filling stays in the middle of the wrapper (not coming out of the sides).
 Just before finishing the roll, brush some of the cornstarch slurry mixture on the remaining top section of the wrapper to seal the turon.

-*The traditional method is my preferred way of rolling these since the end parts become extremely crunchy after frying (which is absolutely delicious and amazing!).
+*The traditional method is my preferred way of rolling these since the end parts become extremely crunchy after frying!

-Place your turon into the oil, deep frying for about 2-5 minutes, or until the turon is golden brown and crispy (this will depend on how big you make your turon).
+Place your turon into the oil, frying for about 2-5 minutes, or until the turon is golden brown and crispy.
+The sugar should begin to caramelize and coat the turon.
 Make sure to turn and flip occasionally to prevent burning on one side.

 Drain the turon on a wire rack and let cool completely before serving.
 Enjoy!